erickbytes/lofipython/content/blog/should-i-go-to-programming-school.rst

 `Coursera <https://www.coursera.org/learn/python>`__, `YouTube <https://www.youtube.com/watch?v=u3d-n41Tobw>`__,
 `Stack Overflow <https://stackoverflow.com/questions/1720421/how-to-concatenate-two-lists-in-python?rq=1>`__,
 `countless helpful resources, <https://automatetheboringstuff.com/>`__, `interesting blogs <https://pymotw.com/3/glob/index.html>`__, and `documentation <https://docs.python.org/3/library/index.html>`__.
 I've talked with others who need the in-person assistance that a bootcamp offers to learn.
 Do what works for you.
 Good luck with your decision.

-**Update:** Several years later, I also get paid to use Python and Excel for a living!
-I studied for free online intermittently over 2 years to achieve it.
+**Update:** Several years later, I was lucky enough to land a job where I used Python and Excel for a living!
+I studied for free online intermittently about 4 years to achieve it.